-Pre-construction will commence when weather conditions are favorable.
 The dredging project will create two staging areas.
 One staging area will be inside the existing maintenance yard where PGC houses mowers and other service vehicles.
-A second staging area will be situated southeast of the upper part of Wetland A, which has vehicle access to S.W.
+A second staging area will be situated southeast of Wetland A, which has vehicle access to S.W.
 82nd Avenue.
-This staging area is needed to park several pickup trucks, an excavator or dozer, and dump truck (if needed).
-The staging area will include surplus erosion control materials, piping, other building materials, and sediment bags.
-Where present, bare ground created by dredge or pumping activity will be seeded prior to autumn rains for desirable germination.
+This staging will be sufficiently large to park several pickup trucks, an excavator, a dozer, and dump truck (if needed).
+The staging area will include stockpiles of gravel, piping, other building materials, and equipment storage.
 As required by county code and DEQ regulations, any stockpiled soil will be covered to prevent erosion and downgradient side of the staging area demarcated by standard sediment fencing.
 This staging area will also have an ingress/egress for construction vehicles and equipment to safely cross the Fanno Creek bike and pedestrian trail.
 The S.W.
 82nd Avenue portal is a deeded easement between the PGC property and municipal streets.
-It is anticipated that an access permit is required from Tualatin Hills Parks and Recreation District to allow vehicles across the Fanno Creek bike and pedestrian trail.
+It is the only way to bring heavy equipment and construction vehicle into the project area - the existing bridge over Fanno Creek was not built for large equipment/vehicles.
+It is anticipated that an access permit will be required from Tualatin Hills Parks and Recreation District to allow vehicle across the Fanno Creek bike and pedestrian trail.
 Given presence of underground sewer lines, steel or high density plastic panels will be placed across the asphalt trail to protect from compaction damage.